- EXPLORE OUR PARKS

 - A new public restroom building

-Soon, McCoppin Square will be better prepared to serve its neighbors and visitors for generations to come.
+McCoppin Square is now able to serve its neighbors and visitors for generations to come.